kbaseIncubator/relation_engine_incubator/delta_load_algorithm.md

   * Taking deleted nodes into account becomes complex
     * Nodes can transition from merged -> deleted or vice versa
     * Need to check for merge edges in previously deleted nodes
-    * What if a node is merged, unmerged, and merged again
+    * What if a node is merged, deleted, and merged again
       * Do we add merged edges for both cases?
 How do we know when the merge actually occurred without reconstructing the entire graph history every load?
   * If tax dumps are skipped, merging become even more complex